Kudla--Rapoport cycles and derivatives of local densities: Vertical components of Kudla--Rapoport cycles

-Take $j=2i$.
-We have a Gysin isomorphism where the sum runs over all the irreducible components of $X_{d-i}$.
-Since the actions of $\Fr^s$ on $H^{2i}(Y_d-X_{d-i})$ and $H_{X_{d-i}}^{2i}(Y_d)$ are semisimple (Lemma \ref{lem:lusztig}), taking the $i$-th Tate twist and taking the $\Fr^s$-invariants of (\ref{eq:longexact}) we obtain a 3-term exact sequence The last term is 0 by Lemma \ref{lem:lusztig} (\ref{item:3}) as $i>0$.
-Thus we have a surjection onto Tate classes So $H^{2i}(Y_d)(i)^{\Fr^s=1}$ is spanned by the cycle classes of the irreducible components of $X_{d-i}$. \end{proof}
+where the sum runs over all the irreducible components of $X_{d-i}$.
+By \eqref{eq:gysin} and Lemma \ref{lem:lusztig}, the actions of $\Fr^s$ on $H_{X_{d-i}}^{2i}(Y_d)$ and $H^{2i}(Y_d-X_{d-i})$ are semisimple, and thus Taking the $i$-th Tate twist and taking the generalized eigenspace of $\Fr^s$ for the eigenvalue 1 of (\ref{eq:longexact}), we obtain a 3-term exact sequence The last term is 0 by Lemma \ref{lem:lusztig} (\ref{item:3}) as $i>0$.
+Thus $H^{2i}(Y_d)(i)_1=H^{2i}(Y_d)(i)^{\Fr^s=1}$, and we have a surjection onto Tate classes So $H^{2i}(Y_d)(i)^{\Fr^s=1}$ is spanned by the cycle classes of the irreducible components of $X_{d-i}$. \end{proof}

 Let us come back to the situation of \S \ref{sec:supp-vert-part}.